benjaminleruth/benjaminleruth/content/publication/the-routledge-handbook-of-euroscepticism/index.md

   broad-based, thematic approach, the volume centres on theory and conceptualisation, political parties, public opinion, non-party groups, the role of referendums – and the media – and of scepticism within the EU institutions.
-It also reflects on the future of Euroscepticism studies following the United Kingdom’s vote to leave the EU.
+It also reflects on the future of Euroscepticism studies in a post-Brexit era.
 date: 2018-01-31T11:06:00.000Z
 ---